kennywilliams07/pythonproject/readMe.md

 To download Python, if you don't already have it installed, visit this link: https://www.python.org/downloads/

-After downloading, return to the project to install the rest of the dependencies (if you dont have them installed globally on your machine).
+After downloading, return to the project to install the rest of the dependencies (if you don't have them installed globally on your machine).

 Open up a new terminal session in your project directory and run the following commands:
 1. pip install pandas